 The only transit-related project on this list, the 2017-opened York University Station is the busiest station on the Toronto-York Spadina Subway Extension, and also among the most striking.
 Designed by world-renowned architects Foster + Partners, the station's organic curves, futuristic interiors, and an impressive light well all helped land the project on our list.

 14. The Selby

-Completed in 2018, this 50-storey, luxury rental tower from Tricon House—the only rental development on this list—is representative of a resurgence in new-build rental towers for the Toronto market.
+Completed in 2018, this 50-storey, luxury rental tower from Tricon House and MOD Developments—the only rental development on this list—is representative of a resurgence in new-build rental towers for the Toronto market.
 Aside from its importance to the rising rental market, the project is notable for its design by Chicago-based bKL Architecture, featuring a brick-clad exterior and a dramatic cantilever that sets it apart from the surrounding St. James Town skyline.

 13. Casey House

 A derelict heritage building formerly known as the "grey lady of Jarvis" was restored to its former glory, serving as the new front face of this Hariri Pontarini Architects-designed HIV and AIDS patient care centre.
 The 1875-built structure's restored heritage details contrast beautifully against the clean modern building added to the east.

 The influence of legendary architect Ludwig Mies van der Rohe is clearly visible on this 44-storey, architectsAlliance-designed condominium tower from developer Great Gulf.
 Completed in 2010 at the Jarvis and Charles intersection, the building's clean grid-like exterior and dark finishes harken back to the era of mid-century Modernism, accented by colourful touches.